remi128/MasterDetail_SlidePanel_java/README.md

 A java implementation of the tutorial at https://developer.android.com/codelabs/basic-android-kotlin-training-adaptive-layouts#0

-Uses a SlidePanel to create Master/Detail view
+It creates a master/detail view for android by using a slide panel layout

 To get the initial state of the app, checkout the branch "start_code" and run it on Phone device and tablet device